akveo/react-native-ui-kitten/docs/src/articles/guides/configure-navigation.md

 # Configure Navigation

-Now, when you have [your app initialized](docs/getting-started), let's configure it to navigate between screens.
+This guide will help you to configure the app to navigate between screens.
 UI Kitten has built-in components to fit <a href="https://reactnavigation.org" target="_blank">React Navigation</a> API.
 Let's use it to complete this guide with a simple 3 steps.

 <hr>